joeYeager/Zuul-Demo/README.md

 2) Maven

 ## What is Zuul?
 Zuul is a JVM based router and server side load balancer by Netflix.
-It is a framework that allows you to create Filters and specify at which point in the request routing and under what conditions to perform actions.
+It easily allows you to extend it by creating and registering Filters.
+These filters hold the logic on when they should be applied, under what conditions they should be applied, and what actions they should run.
+These can be set to run in several points of the routing process.

+### What can Zuul do?

+Netflix uses Zuul for the following:

+- Authentication
+- Insights
+- Stress Testing
+- Canary Testing
+- Dynamic Routing
+- Service Migration
+- Load Shedding
+- Security
+- Static Response handling
+- Active/Active traffic management

 ## Filters
 Filters are composed of 4 key properties.